 Here are some that I found when testing the recipe along with comments from the readers.
 I hope these are helpful:

-- I can’t have yeast – Yeast helps make the bao fluffy but I understand that some may have allergy concern.
-A great option is to use baking powder and I have tested this on my steamed bun which worked really well albeit the less fluffy texture.
+I can’t have yeast – Yeast helps make the bao fluffy but I understand that some may have allergy concerns.
+A great option is to use baking powder and I have tested this on my steamed bun which worked really well albeit with the less fluffy texture.
 Use about 1 teaspoon of baking powder for every cup of flour.
+Or you can try my No Yeast Crispy Bottom buns recipe.

 Check out my other recipes